The Timeline pane is where you devote most of your time to building HTML5 animation. Thus, it’s a must to master the timeline.

 - Snap to Keyframes, Labels, Triggers: The Playhead and timeline items snap to the position of timeline items.

 Note: When you enable timeline snapping without any modes, the Playhead and timeline items will only snap to special tick marks on the timeline ruler.
 These tick marks appear depending on the zoom level of the timeline.

 Zooming Timeline In and Out

 As your animation can be fairly long, you may not be able to see all animation segments on the timeline.
 In that case, use the zoom controls to zoom the timeline in and out to get better view of the animation.

-The Timeline zoom controls appear as below:
+The Timeline Zoom controls appear as follows: